ryanatkn/gro/src/docs/config.md

-# build config
+# config

-Gro's build config is part of a system for compiling a source project to one or more output artifacts.
+Gro's config is part of a system for compiling a source project to one or more output artifacts.
 It's designed for a variety of use cases: